blcxtranslations/blcx/_translated/chapter-0037.md

 After leaving the marketplace, the number of cultivators suddenly dropped.
 Checking to see that no one had noticed him, he quietly stepped behind a large tree and removed an item from his storage bracelet that was concealed in his bosom.

 It was a membrane like item that had a very lifelike face painted upon it.
-This was not a treasure of the cultivation world, but was instead from the secular world.
+This was not a treasure of the cultivation world but was instead from the secular world.
 Martial artists often used these disguising masks.

 As the name suggests, after putting it on, it would change a person's appearance and conceal their identity.
 Although in the cultivation world there are more advanced ways to do this, such as some advanced techniques to change facial features.
 But Lin Xuan's level was too low and he simply had no way to learn these techniques, so he could only go with his second best option.